rolfvreijdenberger/izzum-statemachine/README.md

 - principles: Dependency injection, encapsulation, polymorphism, extensible/inheritance, open/closed.

 ### multiple backend implementations ###
-we have provided a postgres implementation that can be used as your persistence layer to store and retrieve states, define your machines and transitions, and keep your history of transitions.
+we have provided a [php PDO]("http://php.net/manual/en/intro.pdo.php") implementation that can be used to connect to all supported databases as your persistence layer to store and retrieve states, define your machines and transitions, and keep your history of transitions.

 ### no dependencies ###